In order to practice speaking even without a teacher or a conversation partner, turn virtually any study time into speaking practice.

-“In order to practice speaking even without a teacher or a conversation partner, I suggest that you turn virtually any study time into speaking practice.
+In order to practice speaking even without a teacher or a conversation partner, I suggest that you turn virtually any study time into speaking practice.
 For example, by reading aloud everything you read, write, or hear.

-Writing: making sentences and short essays in your target language is very useful to elaborate the words and grammar patterns you studied and reflect about the language in general.
-However, to get the most out of it, never fail to read aloud while you’re writing, and read everything after you’re done writing.
+Writing.
+Making sentences and short essays in your target language is very useful to elaborate on the words and grammar patterns you studied and reflect on the language in general.
+However, to get the most out of it, never fail to read aloud while you’re writing, and read everything after you’re done the writing.
 If you have a chance to have your homework corrected, also read aloud the correct version.

-Listening: whenever you listen to music or the news, watch a documentary or a movie, make new words stick to your mind by repeating after the speaker, and possibly taking notes.
+Listening.
+Whenever you listen to music or the news in Italian, watch a documentary or a movie, make new words stick to your mind by repeating after the speaker, and possibly taking notes.
 Take your time to pause the music/video/audio if necessary.
 Don’t let those words come in from one ear and go out from the other.
 A Korean friend of mine would turn on the radio on an English-speaking channel and do stuff in the house.
 I’ve never heard her utter a sentence in English, and she has never made any progress.
 I experimented that myself.

 “Turn all your study time into speaking practice”